 The management is working on and implementing a long-term financial strategy to meet both long-term requirements and short-term obligations.
-Considered options for decreasing the Group's long-term debts are (i) partnering with investors via joint ventures, or (ii) creating a real estate fund for various real estate projects.
+Considered options for decreasing the Group's long-term debts are (i) partnering with investors via joint ventures.